Handbook of Sustainable Fashion, Part 1

 Upcycling is something our grandmas have been doing for decades and recently the concept has been gaining momentum.
 But still, for many of us, the term remains a bit mysterious.
-Luckily WWOOLLFF.CO comes to the rescue and introduces us to the term with its MFRG collection.
-Carefully selected recycled clothing is the starting point for the collection's items and handmade graphics have been created in the brand’s studio to decorate them.
-This way each garment becomes a unique, one of a kind piece.
+Luckily Fanfare comes to the rescue and introduces us to the term with its upcycled collection, based on recycled finds that have been redesigned and reused into new items.
+This way each garment is a unique, one of a kind piece.
+The brand, also seen in British Vogue, aims to bring about strong positive change in the industry and through reuse, decrease the need to produce new clothes.
 The word upcycling refers to a way of recycling in which the value of the product or material is further enhanced by introducing new features.
-Upcycling encourages creativity while reducing waste.
+Upcycling encourages creativity while reduces waste.

 Slow fashion is a counterattack to fast fashion, just as the term suggests.
 Like minimalism, slow fashion is about replacing quantity with quality.
 The designer of Berlin-based Shio brand, Kate Pinkstone, repeats her styles from season to season and sews clothes from carefully selected materials, thus promoting the slow fashion ideology.
 Shio's classic and timeless pieces are the cornerstone of everyday wear.
 What is essential in slow fashion ideology, is conscious consumer behaviour and consideration of the impacts of fashion production and also, focusing on one's own style rather than following the trends.

-ARYS, also from Berlin, relies on novel and long-lasting materials.
-By combining fashion with functionality, the brand creates innovative and durable products that feel comfortable on the skin.
-The brand's collection includes for example sporty items made of materials with Polygiene® treatment, which makes them antibacterial and breathable.
-The treatment allows you to reduce the environmental impact of your garment by saving on the needed laundry times.
+Swedish outerwear brand Houdini relies on novel and recycled materials.
+By bringing together scientists, artists, designers and adventurers, the brand creates innovative and sustainable products that feel comfortable on the skin.
+The brand's collection includes outdoor clothing made from recycled materials, which are both waterproof and windproof, breathable, and can be recycled after use.
+Additionally, they keep their user warm no matter what the weather.
+By utilizing recycled materials, the brand reduces the environmental impact of its production.
 Innovativeness in sustainable fashion means creating something new or improving an existing one so that the product's performance is improved.